Welcome to TypeShift

 Multiple Macs

-One license key activates up to 3 Macs.
+Each license key activates on a set number of Macs depending on your plan — up to 3 Macs on the Personal plan, or up to 5 Macs on the Family plan.
 Simply enter the same key on each Mac.

 Deactivating a Mac

-If you've reached the 3-Mac limit and need to activate on a new machine, you can free up a slot by deactivating an old one: open Settings → General → License and click Deactivate this Mac.
+If you've reached your activation limit and need to activate on a new machine, you can free up a slot by deactivating an old one: open Settings → General → License and click Deactivate this Mac.
 That slot is immediately available for another machine.

 License not validating?